National Visitor Survey methodology

 Funding

-The NVS is co-funded by the Commonwealth, state and territory governments under the auspices of the Australian Standing Committee on Tourism (ASCOT).
+The NVS was co-funded by the Commonwealth, state and territory governments under the auspices of the Australian Standing Committee on Tourism (ASCOT).

 Weighting and benchmarking

-Weights for the NVS are calculated on an individual trip basis.
+Weights for the NVS were calculated on an individual trip basis.
 They take into account:

 • age of the respondent